aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 Training a neural network consists in finding the "optimal" weights and biases which minimize the prediction error of the network for a particular training set, the error computed as a "cost function".
 This usually involves approximating the derivative of the cost function through the use of numerical and stochastic methods, because the exact solution would be too computationally demanding to evaluate.

-=== Points in common
+=== Symbolic and Sub-symbolic: points in common

-A core idea that we think the two approaches share is that they can be both regarded as declarative programming paradigms of sorts.
+A core idea, that we think the two approaches share, is that they can be both regarded as declarative programming paradigms of sorts.
 As we've discussed in the section dedicated to programming languages, a computer can be told how to do something (imperative), or it can be (just) told to do that thing (declarative).
 A case of declarative programming taken to the extreme is when the computer is merely given a description of the problem, and told to devise a solution of its own.
 In this sense, both kinds of AIs are declarative: the idea is to avoid explicitly coding a behavior that may be beyond our practical reach with more traditional programming abstractions.

 Some researchers believe that one of the main bottlenecks of Symbolic methods has always been the reliance on manually compiled and maintained rule-sets.
 The manual creation and maintenance of inference rules is a limiting factor that some research projects are trying to eliminate, also through the use of hybrid Symbolic/Sub-symbolic approaches for learning rules automatically from quasi-natural language @ilkou2020symbolic, @yang2021learning.